-In certain situations, exceptions to providing for all modes in each project may be authorized by the Public Works Director if one or more of the following conditions are met:
+In certain situations, exceptions to providing for all modes in each completed project may be authorized by the Public Works Director if one or more of the following conditions are met:

-- 1. An effected roadway prohibits, by law, the use by specified users.
+- 1. An effected roadway prohibits, by law or adopted City plan, the use by specified users.
 In this instance, a greater effort may be necessary to accommodate all users (pedestrians, bicyclists, transit, motor vehicles, and trucks) elsewhere within the right-of-way, within the same transportation corridor or on adjacent roadways that provide similar access to a route or destination. - 2.
-The activities are ordinary maintenance activities designed to keep assets in serviceable condition (i.e. mowing, cleaning, sweeping, spot repair and surface treatments such as chip seal or interim measures). - 3.
-The cost of establishing walkways or bike facilities would be excessively disproportionate to the project costs (i.e. resurfacing).
-Excessively disproportionate is defined as exceeding twenty percent of the cost of the total transportation project.
-However, the twenty percent threshold is a guideline; in areas where high levels of pedestrian and bicycle traffic are anticipated or in areas where an immediate safety need is demonstrated through collision data, the threshold for "excessively disproportionate" could be much higher.
-In cases where additional cost is considered excessively disproportionate, the Public Works Director, or designee, may propose an alternative design or spend twenty percent of the project cost of the larger project to improve accommodations for all users.
+The activities are ordinary maintenance or emergency repair activities designed to keep assets in serviceable condition (i.e. mowing, cleaning, sweeping, spot repair, and surface treatments such as chip seal or interim measures). - 3.
+The facility or amenity is proposed along a developable parcel. - 4.
+If the project funds are restricted or constrained to specific purposes. - 5.
+Funding sources have been identified and/or allocated for construction within five years. - 6.
+Postponement of a project will not be contrary to the public health and safety and is not detrimental to the orderly development of property, as defined in Chapter 12 of the Fresno Municipal Code.